|

 -

-Day 1: Travel from London to Paris by Eurostar, leaving London St Pancras at 15:31 (14:01 on Saturdays), arriving Paris Gare du Nord at 18:47 (17:17 on Saturdays).
-On Fridays, there's also a 16:01 Eurostar arriving 19:17.
-In Paris, it's a 10 minute walk from the Gare du Nord to the Gare de l'Est. By all means take an earlier Eurostar if you'd like to spend some time in Paris, or if it has cheaper seats available.
+Day 1: Travel from London to Paris by Eurostar, leaving London St Pancras at 10:24 on Mondays-Fridays & Sundays arriving Paris Gare du Nord at 13:47, or at 09:24 on Saturdays arriving Paris Gare du Nord at 12:47.
+It's a 10 minute walk from the Gare du Nord to the Gare de l'Est.

 -